 As an example, here is Shut Up and Love Me, from their Bandcamp:

 Shut Up And Love Me by The Dead Exs

-Here are a few more pictures from … Continue reading
+Here are a few more … Continue reading

 We’re very pleased to have a guest review from our good friend @Popa2unes.

 The Dead Exs release their CD – Resurrection, and it’s a party!

 Photos courtesy Kristin Viens

 We wandered into the Bowery Electric and walked down the steep steps to the basement with water pouring down the pealing brick walls from the torrential downpour taking place outside.
 Large chrome lights dangled from the high black ceilings; it was dark, dank and perfect for what was about to take place: raw, fuzzy roots rock and blues.
 “The Dead Exs CD release Party.”
 We found a seat on one of the large Group W benches that surrounded the stage, and planted ourselves.
 There was a nice size, enthusiastic crowd Hipnik’s, Hipsters, Rockers, Hobohemians and an abundance of beautiful women.
 I love NYC.